xyflow/xyflow/.changeset/giant-foxes-roll.md

 '@xyflow/system': patch
 ---

-Do not crash minimap if all nodes are hidden
+Do not crash mini map if all nodes are hidden